fvaleri/strimzi-debugging/sessions/008/README.md

 ^CProcessed a total of 8 messages
 ```

-Now we can stop the application (Ctrl+C) and take a look at partitions content.
+Now we can stop the application (Ctrl+C) and take a look at partition content.
 Our output topic has one partition, but what are the `__consumer_offsets` and `__transaction_state` coordinating partitions?
-We can use the same function that we saw in the first session passing the `group.id` and `transactional.id`.
+We can pass the `group.id` and `transactional.id` to find out.

 ```sh
 kafka-cp my-group